giovanni-lucarelli/chess/doc/Report.md

 The **goal** of this project is to study **learning optimal play** in deterministic, perfect-information chess endgames by comparing different RL approaches on one type of endgame: King and Rook vs King.

 Formally, two-player chess endgames are deterministic, perfect-information **Markov games**.
 In our experiments, we model from the perspective of one player and incorporate the opponent’s moves into the transition dynamics, yielding a **finite deterministic MDP**.
-The state includes both the positions of the pieces on the board and the side to move.
+The state includes both the positions of the pieces on the board and the side to move (the side to move is necessary because all checkmate terminal states have black as the side to move).

 We have decided to limit the problem to chess endgames to have a smaller finite state set: in this setting it is possible to form approximations of value functions using tables with one entry for each state (or state–action pair).
 As written in Sutton and Barto book, this is called the **tabular case**, and the corresponding methods **tabular solution methods**.

 Furthermore, chess endgames have already been solved and thus we have availability online of **endgame tablebases** that contain the optimal move at each possible game state.
 The availability of ground-truth solutions assures a more precise and complete evaluation of our algorithms through the measuring of the optimality gap ($\Delta$ DTM).

+To further extend our study we also decided to both learn how to play against the optimal player and against the random player.

 It is important to note that in many cases of practical interest, however, there are far more states than could possibly be entries in a table.
 In these cases the functions must be approximated, using some sort of more compact parameterized function representation.
 This is precisely why we decided to approach the problem using also **approximate solution methods**.
-The original idea was in fact to develop algorithms that could eventually learn policies to play games with up to 5 pieces.
+The original idea was in fact to develop algorithms that could eventually learn policies to play chess games with up to 5 pieces.

 ## Markov Game formalization